4mbl/notion-api-wrapper/README.md

 const page = await builder.create();
 ```

-In addition to creating pages, you can also use the `PageBuilder` to fetch, update, and trash existing pages.
+In addition to creating pages, `PageBuilder` can be used to fetch, update, and trash existing pages.

 ```ts
 import { PageBuilder, createPage } from 'notion-api-wrapper';